matteonerini/5g-network-slicing-for-wifi-networks/README.md

 In this section you can find detailed instructions on how to use our framework to validate your own network slicing algorithms through simulations in *ns-3*.

-Execute the following steps to be able to use our codes:
+FIrst of all, execute the following steps to be able to use our codes:
-* Install the *ns-3* network simulator following the instructions from its main website [nsnam.org](https://www.nsnam.org/).
+* Install the *ns-3* network simulator in your machine following the instructions from the main website [nsnam.org](https://www.nsnam.org/).
 * Download this repository as a .zip and extract it.
 * Paste its content inside the ```scratch``` directory, which is inside the *ns-3* release directory.